Dogme ELT – Do ELT teachers’ best classes involve the fewest materials?

 The learners could bring a humble object which they found outside to class.
 Failing that, they could bring a cherished possession they own and describe why it evokes so many wonderful memories.

-Dogme ELT - Wrapping Things Up
+Dogme ELT - Final Thoughts

 I’ll never forget what my boss at the second language school I worked at said in response to me telling her that I was responsible for the conversation bits in coursebooks in my first school, while my Polish co-teachers dealt with the grammar parts.